 This policy describes the purpose of a sensory room and sets out the requirements for when and how a sensory room may be used by a school to support a student.

-- The naming of sensory rooms varies from school to school.
-Sensory rooms may be referred to as, among other names, multi-sensory environments, Snoezelen® rooms, multi-sensory rooms, sensory playgrounds, sensory gardens, sensory modulation rooms, Zen rooms and quiet rooms.
+The naming of sensory rooms varies from school to school.
+Sensory rooms may be referred to as, among other names, multi-sensory environments, Snoezelen rooms, multi-sensory rooms, sensory playgrounds, sensory modulation rooms, Zen rooms, and quiet rooms.

-Sensory rooms are to be used by schools as a resource to support students’ sensory needs so they can achieve their learning goals.
+Sensory rooms can be used by schools as a resource to support students’ sensory needs so they can achieve their learning goals.

 Schools with sensory rooms must keep students engaged in regular education settings, such as classrooms, for most of each school day.

-Every student using a sensory room must have learning goals and outcomes linked to the use of the room.
-A student’s progress and achievement must be evaluated and documented in their Individual Education Plan (IEP) or similarly named plan.
+Every student using a sensory room must have learning goals and success criteria linked to the use of the room.
+A student’s progress and achievement must be evaluated and documented in their IEP or similarly named plan.

 Students must be actively supervised and engaged in sensory activities by staff when in sensory rooms.

-Supervisory staff must support students’ safe use of sensory rooms and to engage in learning according to the student’s needs.
+Supervisory staff must support students’ safe use of sensory rooms and engagement in learning according to the student’s needs.

-An Occupational Therapist and other appropriately qualified allied health practitioners must be involved in the implementation and evaluation of student supports in sensory rooms.
+An occupational therapist and other appropriately qualified and experienced allied health practitioners must be involved in the implementation and evaluation of student supports in sensory rooms.

-Schools must provide consulting Occupational Therapists with a copy of this policy and ensure compliance with it and the Department’s Records Management Policy.
+Schools must provide consulting occupational therapists with a link to this policy and ensure compliance with it and the department’s Records Management policy.

 Use of sensory rooms